ansys/pyadditive-widgets/doc/source/getting_started/index.rst

 Getting started
 ###############

 PyAdditive-Widgets is a widget toolkit for PyAdditive Simulations.
-The `PyAdditive`_ library will be automatically installed with this package.
 The widget provides methods to visualize the results of parametric additive simulations.
 You can view the study as a table, view the single bead simulation results as a heat map or view the porosity relative density results as a contour plot and so on.